A drill bit is a handy tool and has every part with great functionality.

 This is the outermost edge of the chisel.

 This is the angle between the chisel edge and the out edge of the lip.

 The center of the chisel distant from the center is called lip length.

 This is the angle between the in a side view of a twisted drill.
-It is also the angle of flutes in relation to the job surface.
+It is also the angle of flutes about the job surface.

 Commonly it is of 30º.
 This 30-degree helix angle is also known as a standard helix angle.

 It is an angle between the chisel edge and the cutting lips—an indication of lip clearance.